owkin/FLamby/integration/fedbiomed/flamby-integration-into-fedbiomed.md

 ## Notebook (researcher side)

-We need to send commands to the nodes that are already up we wil use the researcher environment.
+We need to send commands to the nodes that are already up we will use the researcher environment.
 You can now activate the conda environment of the researcher by running:
 ```
 conda activate fedbiomed-researcher